Electric and hybrid electric vehicles

 Moreover, the precise controllability of the torque generated by the electric motor drives can improve vehicle drivability and dynamics.

-In this subject area the research of CAE focuses on:
+In this subject area we are focusing on:

 - Vehicle dynamics control of PHEVs and BEVs with torque-vectoring functionality

 - Novel seamless multiple-speed transmission systems for PHEVs and BEVs and their control

 - Hybrid energy storage systems, consisting of a battery and a supercapacitor.